benetkiewicz/blog/_drafts/azure-ad-authentication.md

 }
 ```

 There are couple of things that need explanation.
-First, `app.UseCookieAuthentication()` line says that we will cookie based auth session.
+First, `app.UseCookieAuthentication()` line says that we will have cookie based auth session.
 Important thing is that this middleware needs to be higher in a pipeline than OpenIdConnect middleware.
 OpenIdConnect doesn't have any session persistence on its own, so even if Azure authentication would work, without proper cookie management on application side, user still would look like anonymous and we would get infinite redirect loop.
 Second, we configure some core settings for OpenIdConnect.
 Authority URL is where all metadata manifests, sign-on/sign-out endpoints are, all that protocol good stuff.
 OpenIdConnect library needs only the root URL, it will figure out the rest automatically.
 If you're interested what are all these URLs related to your app, you can see them in azure portal.
 Go to your app definition in Azure portal and click _View Endpoints_ button in the bottom.![Azure View Endpoints]({{ site.url }}images/azure_endpoints.png)

 There are multiple ways of building authority URLs.
 As you can see Azure portals builds them with guid/object id convention.
 The same result can be achieved by using tenant domain identifier as in the code.
 It's just easier to obtain, clearly visible in azure portal.
 So because my tenant _piotrais.onmicrosoft.com_ object id is _96a4c14c-38d2-481b-931e-59502b6a22a1_, the following authority URLs are in fact pointing to the same thing: